Seattle Plumbing, Sewer, & Heating

 And that’s when it starts to feel different.

 Because gurgling drains usually aren’t random.
 That sound is coming from somewhere deeper in the system.
-It’s air getting pushed around in ways it shouldn’t be.
-Pulled through the pipes when water isn’t flowing right.
+It’s air being pushed around in ways it shouldn’t—pulled through the pipes when water isn’t flowing correctly.

 And that almost always means something’s off.
 Not necessarily a full blockage yet… but not normal either.

 Seattle Sewer Company sees this a lot across Seattle.
-Someone hears the sound, ignores it for a bit, then a few weeks later… drains start slowing down.
-A clog shows up.
+Someone hears the sound, ignores it for a bit, and then a few weeks later… drains start slowing down.
+A clog appears.
 Maybe another one.
 Then something bigger.

 What Causes Gurgling Drains?